ivan006/Course-Work--Notes/CodeIgniter-For-Beginners-Notes/readme.md

 ### Intro
 #### Routes
 #### Controllers
 This is a templating processor.
-To quote Wikipedia - "A template processor is software designed to combine templates (in our case views) with a data model (in our case models) to produce result documents (or in our case a web page)".
+To quote Wikipedia - "A template processor is software designed to combine templates (in our case views) with a data model (in our case models) to produce result documents (or in our case web pages)".